Sajeg/telegram-song-finder/README.md

-This is a very basic bot that uses the [AcusticID](https://acoustid.org) api.
+This is a very basic telegram bot that uses the [AcusticID](https://acoustid.org) api fetch a song, that was played in the voice message, that was sent to the bot.
 In my experience this api is unreliable.